sharvanc/interviewPrep/README.md

 # interviewPrep
-helps you prepare for your next interview with the help of AI!
+helps you prepare for your next tech interview with the help of AI!